Padmasambhava Stupa

 The Padmasambhava Stupa was the first stupa built in Colorado.

 Lama Ugyen Shenpen was instrumental in arranging the interior.
 As with all stupas, an obelisk-shaped post made from juniper was placed in the center.
-This so-called ‘Life-Post,’ painted red, was adorned with mantras written in gold on the four sides and further empowered with special relics gathered from Tibet & India.
-As well as 10,000 clay tsa tsa’s (miniature stupa’s) were handmade with clay in brass molds then sun-dried, painted and placed inside surrounding the post.The stupa was completed in 1982.
+This tsok-shing (‘life-pole’) was painted red and adorned with mantras written in gold on the four sides.
+It was further empowered with special relics gathered from Tibet & India.
+Ten thousand clay tsa tsa’s (miniature stupas) were handmade with clay in brass molds, then sun-dried, painted and placed inside the stupa surrounding the life-post.
+The stupa was completed in 1982 and consecrated by Sogyal Rinpoche.

-The stupa endured considerable neglect over the following twenty years.
-In 2002 Paul was inspired not only to make serious repairs, but also to transform the ‘Little Stupa’ into a memorial for one of Tibet’s most important historical figures, Padmasambhava, an extraordinarily powerful Indian pandita who came to Tibet in the seventh century to establish Buddhism.
+In 2002 Paul was inspired to make serious repairs and transform the ‘Little Stupa’ into a memorial for one of Tibet’s most important historical figures, Padmasambhava, an extraordinarily powerful Indian pandita who came to Tibet in the seventh century to establish Vajrayana Buddhism.
 Guru Rinpoche, as he is also known, is a fitting subject for a stupa celebrating the birth of Vajrayana Buddhism in the contemporary western world.

 Scroll to Top